Planes in four space and four associated CM points: Introduction

 This paper is organized as follows: \begin{itemize} \item In Section \ref{section:Klein map} we study properties of the Klein map (including the statements made above).
 This yields important information about the related stabilizer groups which play a crucial role in our dynamical argument. \item In Section \ref{section:CMpts} we discuss in more detail the four CM points attachted to each plane. \item In Section \ref{section:formulation} we define the joint acting group for the dynamical setup and formulate a dynamical version (Theorem \ref{thm:orbit version}) of Theorem \ref{thm:main}. \item In Section \ref{section:prooffromdynstatement} we use the orbit of the stabilizer in order to generate additional points starting from one point (Propositions \ref{prop:generating intpts} and \ref{prop:collection intpts}) and apply this to prove Theorem \ref{thm:main} assuming Theorem \ref{thm:orbit version}. \item In Section \ref{section:proofdynresult} we use the fact that any limit measure coming from Theorem~\ref{thm:orbit version} is a joining for a higher rank torus action and the algebraicity of such joinings \cite{EL-joining2} to deduce the theorem. \item In Sections \ref{section:furthercomments} and \ref{section:glue groups} we explain further connections to existing work and in particular the above mentioned connection to the Picard group and to glue groups. \item In Appendix \ref{section:proof of averaged version} we prove the averaged version (Corollary~\ref{cor:averaged}) of the main theorem.
 In Appendix \ref{section:appendixA} we study the Klein map in the case of the split quaternion algebra $\Mat_2$. \end{itemize}

 \textbf{Acknowledgements:} We would like to thank Elon Lindenstrauss, Ilya Khayutin and Philippe Michel for discussions on this paper.
 We are also very grateful to Curtis McMullen for suggesting a refinement of our theorem with respect to glue groups.
+Last but not least, we would like to thank the referees for many useful comments, for their very careful reading of this article, and for making us realize that we need to emphasize the naturality of the Klein map more.